2020 SCHOLARSHIP COMPETITION HAS BEEN CANCELLED FOR 2020. WE HOPE TO SEE YOU AT THE 2021 COMPETITION.

 THE HAEGG FAMILY AWARD

 The Haegg Family Award was established September 1, 2008, by the Haegg Family in memory of Margaret “Peg” Haegg.
 The purpose of this special scholarship is to encourage Collier County, Bonita Springs, and Estero students who are in middle school (grades 6-8) to study music.
 Only students who have not had private music lessons on a regular basis should apply.
 The award has a strong needs based component.
 Our expectations are that up to three awards per year will be made.
-The Haegg Family Award Information contains competition rules and requirements, information about the use of the scholarship and how to claim it, and an application.
-Should you have problems accessing this material or have questions, please contact Loretta Myers (click here.).
+The Haegg Family Award Information contains competition rules and requirements, information about the use of the scholarship and how to claim it.
+An application can be downloaded here.
+Should you have problems accessing this material or have questions, please contact Loretta Myers (firstname.lastname@example.org ,239-595-6265).

 The purpose of this Award is “To enable gifted and motivated students from low income families to achieve the intellectual and social benefits of learning to play the piano.”